IMI (OTCMKTS:IMIAY) Hits New 1-Year High at $49.25

-IMI plc (OTCMKTS:IMIAY)’s share price reached a new 52-week high during mid-day trading on Tuesday .
-The stock traded as high as $49.25 and last traded at $49.25, with a volume of 0 shares.
+IMI plc (OTCMKTS:IMIAY) shares reached a new 52-week high on Monday .
+The company traded as high as $49.25 and last traded at $49.25, with a volume of 0 shares traded.
 The stock had previously closed at $49.25.

-IMIAY has been the subject of several analyst reports.
-Morgan Stanley reissued an “overweight” rating on shares of IMI in a report on Tuesday, July 6th.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of IMI in a report on Monday, August 2nd.
-HSBC raised shares of IMI from a “hold” rating to a “buy” rating in a report on Wednesday, June 23rd.
-UBS Group reaffirmed a “neutral” rating on shares of IMI in a report on Thursday, August 19th.
-Finally, Zacks Investment Research lowered shares of IMI from a “buy” rating to a “hold” rating in a report on Tuesday.
-Five investment analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-According to data from MarketBeat, IMI currently has a consensus rating of “Buy” and a consensus price target of $55.00.
+A number of equities analysts recently issued reports on the stock.
+HSBC upgraded shares of IMI from a “hold” rating to a “buy” rating in a research report on Wednesday, June 23rd.
+Zacks Investment Research downgraded IMI from a “buy” rating to a “hold” rating in a report on Tuesday, September 28th.
+JPMorgan Chase & Co. reissued an “overweight” rating on shares of IMI in a research report on Monday, August 2nd.
+UBS Group restated a “neutral” rating on shares of IMI in a research note on Thursday, August 19th.
+Finally, Barclays reaffirmed an “overweight” rating on shares of IMI in a research report on Monday, August 2nd.
+Five research analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $55.00.

 IMI Company Profile (OTCMKTS:IMIAY)